invertase/notifee/docs-react-native/react-native/docs/installation.md

 Finally, ensure you run `expo prebuild` and rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.

 Please note that Notifee needs Java JDK 11+ to build on Android.
-If you are building the app with EAS, you need to change the image used for the build.
-You will have to use `image` as `ubuntu-18.04-jdk-11-ndk-r19c` or another image that has jdk 11 as in the following configuration. ([EAS Build Server Configuration](https://docs.expo.dev/build-reference/infrastructure/#image--ubuntu-1804-jdk-8-ndk-r19c--alias--default))
+If you are building the app with EAS without the default image, you may need to change the image used for the build.
+You will have to change your `image` to `ubuntu-20.04-jdk-11-ndk-r21e` or another image that has jdk 11 as in the following configuration. ([EAS Build Server Configuration](https://docs.expo.dev/build-reference/infrastructure/#image--ubuntu-2004-jdk-11-ndk-r21e--alias--default))

 eas.json:
 ```json